North Auckland Line: Auckland–Helensville

-Taumarere – Opua
+Taumarere–Opua

-By the mid-1870s, the inadequacy of the Taumarere wharf was becoming apparent; accordingly, in 1876, plans were drawn up for a deepwater wharf and an associated township named "Newport", later Opua.
-A railway was surveyed to link Kawakawa to Opua, and on 7 April 1884, it opened.
+By the mid-1870s, the inadequacy of the Taumarere wharf was becoming apparent.
+In 1876 plans were drawn up for a deepwater wharf and an associated township named "Newport", later Opua.
+A railway was surveyed to link Kawakawa to Opua, and was opened on 7 April 1884.
 It left the original line not far from the Taumarere wharf, relegating the short section from junction to Taumarere wharf to the status of a spur.
-Both spur and wharf were made redundant by the new extension and accordingly closed the day of the opening to Opua.
+Both spur and wharf were made redundant by the new extension and closed the day of the opening to Opua.

-Kamo – Kawakawa
+Kamo–Kawakawa

 In the latter half of the 1880s, impetus developed to link Kamo and Kawakawa.
 Surveys had already been undertaken in 1879 and 1883 for a line, but both times, government disapproval blocked construction.
 Ultimately, a dispute about the fate of the Puhipuhi forest brought about the extension.
 Logging interests wished to chop down the forest, but lacked viable transportation to Whangarei so the timber could be exported; others wished to burn the forest so the land could be used for agriculture.
 In 1888, fires were started deliberately in the forest and it became obvious that considerable timber wealth would be lost if a railway were not built soon.
 The local member of parliament announced the construction of a tramway on 7 August 1889, but both that year and next, the Public Works Department (PWD) rebuffed him.